Skip to main content

 A popular class of peptides includes those designed to stimulate the body’s own production of human growth hormone (HGH).
 These are known as growth hormone secretagogues and include molecules like CJC-1295, Ipamorelin, and Tesamorelin.
 In a clinical setting, these are used to treat diagnosed growth hormone deficiencies.

 In the unregulated market, they are sought for their purported benefits in muscle gain, fat loss, and anti-aging.
-The continuous, non-pulsatile stimulation of the by these unregulated peptides can lead to a cascade of negative health outcomes.
+The continuous, non-pulsatile stimulation of the pituitary gland by these unregulated peptides can lead to a cascade of negative health outcomes.

 How Growth Hormone Peptides Can Derail Your Health